 Varieties: Two varieties are found in North America and both are found in Minnesota - var. tricoccum has wider leaves and more flowers in the cluster; var. burdickii has leaf blades only 3/4 to 1-3/4 inches wide and about 12 to 18 flowers in the cluster.
 The MN DNR does not provide location data by variety.
 See page bottom for a list of other native Alliums in Minnesota.

-Habitat: This is a plant of the moist shady woods, not growing in exposed full sun locations, but some dappled sunlight during the growing season is good.
+Habitat: Wild Leek is a plant of the moist shady woods, not growing in exposed full sun locations, but some dappled sunlight during the growing season is good.
 The root is an ovoid bulb with fibrous roots; while a single bulb will start a plant, mature plants usually develop 2 to 6 bulbs on a short rhizome.
 The bulb is edible but small.

 Names: The genus Allium is taken from the classical Latin name for garlic.
 The species tricoccum means '3-seeded' as in the seed capsule of this species.
-The author name for the plant classification - ‘Sol.’ is for Daniel Solander, (1733-1782), Swedish naturalist, cataloger of the natural history collections of the British Museum and who was on board the Endeavour on James Cook’s first round the world voyage.
+The author name for the plant classification, from 1789, - ‘Sol.’ is for Daniel Solander, (1733-1782), Swedish naturalist, cataloger of the natural history collections of the British Museum and who was on board the Endeavour on James Cook’s first round the world voyage.
 The assigned family class is in flux currently.
 A number of authorities moved the old world species of Allium from the Lily (Liliaceae) family and placed them in the Alliaceae.
 Most botanists accept that but the move of the new world species into the Alliaceae has been resisted by some.
 Minnesota authorities at the U of M Herbarium have accepted the move.
 Flora of North America discusses the reasoning but still lists them in the Lily family.

 The alternate common name of 'Ramp' is somewhat obscure but it may be linked to the edible bulb.
 Some other plants with edible roots are also known as 'ramps', such as Campanula rapunculus, and the common name is thought to come from the Latin rapa for a turnip.